mystborn/sso_string/README.md

 # sso_string

 sso_string is a header only, mutable string library in C that uses the short string optimization to avoid unnecessary allocations at the cost of a small amount of speed.
-It was primarily modelled after the glibc++ std::string class, and it's api mostly mirrors the C++ std::string api.
+It was primarily modelled after the libc++ std::string class, and it's api mostly mirrors the C++ std::string api.
 It has been tested using MSVC and gcc (via WSL).

 # Using